Pineapple Raisin Bread Pudding

 Combine the pineapple, almond milk, and bread in a mixing bowl.
 Stir together and let stand 10 minutes.
 Stir in the remaining ingredients.
 Pour the mixture into a lightly oiled 9- by 9-inch baking pan.

-For the glaze, melt the margarine in a small skillet.
+For the glaze, melt the Earth Balance in a small skillet.
 Stir in the vanilla and agave nectar.
 Spoon evenly over the top of the pudding.

 Bake for 25 minutes, then top with the almonds.
 Bake for another 15 to 20 minutes, or until the top is golden brown and beginning to turn crusty.
 Serve warm.